vessels-tech/papers/mywell/paper/paper.md

 _fig. n [MyWell popup screen]_
 _fig. n [MyWell resource detail screen]_

 MyWell also has a host of tools for BJs to manage the MyWell system.
 BJs can register a new Well, Rainfall Station or Checkdam - using their device's inbuilt GPS to pinpoint the location.
-Each well also has a unique Banner Image - usually of the well and well's owner -  allowing for greater personalisation and buy-in at the village level.
+Each well also has a unique Banner Image - usually of the well and well's owner -  allowing for greater personalisation and buy-in from BJs.

 Finally, MyWell allows MARVI project administrators and groundwater researchers to upload a large number of readings at a time.
 This allows an import of large amounts of historical data; increasing the immediate value of MyWell to the farmers.

 ### MyWell Architecture